DoodlebugPT/DoodlebugPT/README.md

 Nice to meetcha!
-You can call me Pit, ENA, or Bug (in order of likeness)!
-Important info below, please read before interacting!
+You can call me Pit or ENA!
+More info in my pronouns cc :D Important info below, please read before interacting!